Cryptocurrency bubble: 2017 boom and 2018 crash

 The 2018 cryptocurrency crash (also known as the Bitcoin crash and the Great crypto crash) was the sell-off of most cryptocurrencies starting in January 2018.
+Long Blockchain Corp. is considered a vivid example and textbook example of market euphoria during the 2017 bubble.
 After an unprecedented boom in 2017, the price of Bitcoin fell by about 65% from 6 January to 6 February 2018.
 Subsequently, nearly all other cryptocurrencies followed Bitcoin's crash.
 By September 2018, cryptocurrencies collapsed 80% from their peak in January 2018, making the 2018 cryptocurrency crash worse than the dot-com bubble's 78% collapse.
 By 26 November, Bitcoin also fell by 80% from its peak, having lost almost one-third of its value in the previous week.

 A January 2018 article by CBS cautioned about possible fraud, citing the case of BitConnect, a British company which received a cease-and-desist order from the Texas State Securities Board.
 BitConnect had promised very high monthly returns but had not registered with state securities regulators or given their office address.

 In November 2018, the total current value for Bitcoin fell below $100 billion for the first time since October 2017, and the price of Bitcoin fell below $4,000, representing an 80 percent decline from its peak the previous January.
 Bitcoin reached a low of around $3,100 in December 2018.